|

 all the assumptions of that realism to which it was allied.

-Ibsen’s literary realism that made him great but his psychological,
+It was not Ibsen’s literary realism that made him great but his

-philosophical, and critical realism.
-The Ibsen Shaw presents in The
+psychological, philosophical, and critical realism.
+The Ibsen Shaw

-akin to Ibsen’s own view of himself.
-His surface realism was subterfuge,
+visionary, much akin to Ibsen’s own view of himself.
+His surface realism

-a cover-up and symbolic signpost for the poetic divination that was going on
+was subterfuge, a cover-up and symbolic signpost for the poetic divination that

-express themselves authentically, not by fitting into a standard formula for
+that great artists express themselves authentically, not by fitting into a

-art, but by having an individual style, Shaw saw the appropriateness of Ibsen’s
+standard formula for art, but by having an individual style, Shaw saw the

 the classic tradition, recognizing that stage characters must be endowed by the

-freedom from inhibitions, which in real life would make them monsters of
+. . a freedom from inhibitions, which in real life would make them

-genius.
-It is the power to do this that differentiates me (or Shakespeare) from
+monsters of genius.
+It is the power to do this that differentiates me (or

 for him was “the expression of feeling by the arts of the actor, the poet, the